cjaganmohan/cjaganmohan.github.io/_pages/teaching.md

 ## Service
 * **Technical Program Committee & Reviewer**
+   * International Conference on Advances in System Testing and Validation Lifecycle (VALID) - 2025, 2024
    * IEEE International Conference on AI Engineering (CAIN) - 2024
    * International Conference on Advances in System Testing and Validation Lifecycle - 2024
    * IEEE International Conference on Software Testing, Verification, and Validation (ICST) - Poster Track - 2025, 2024, 2023